sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 * Occurrences in the file: none, exactly one, more than one.
 * Occurrences in a single line, assuming line contains the pattern: one, more than one.

-However, the number of combinations is now too high.
+However, the number of combinations is too high now.
 What actions could we take to reduce the number of combinations?